joeyrideout/csp-endpoint/README.md

 ## Windows CSP violation report endpoint

 A streamlined (~50 line) version of [csp-endpoint](https://github.com/c0nrad/csp-endpoint).
-This version is meant to run on any Windows machine in a robust manner by the [PM2 Node.js process manager](http://pm2.keymetrics.io/) with minimal setup time, automatic upkeep, DoS protection, and logging.
+This version is meant to be run on any Windows machine in a robust manner by the [PM2 Node.js process manager](http://pm2.keymetrics.io/) with minimal setup time, automatic upkeep, DoS protection, and logging.

 ## Setup